CHT2531/responsive-web-design/README.md

 * Download the repository.
 * Unzip the files, open the HTML page in a text editor and in a web browser.
-* Make sure you use responsive design mode.
+* Make sure you are using responsive design mode in the browser.
 * Apply some basic CSS e.g. simple typography, colours etc. A couple of rules is fine.
 * Put an outline around each of the different content blocks:
     * holder